feranto/WhatTheHack-Student/README.md

 - Deploy a MongoDB container in a pod for v2 of the FabMedical app
 - **Hint:** Check out the Docker Hub container registry and see what you can find.
 - Confirm it is running with:
-  - **kubectl exec -it \&lt;mongo pod name\&gt; -- mongo &quot;--version&quot;**
+  - kubectl exec -it <mongo pod name> -- mongo "--version"
 - You will also need an initializer container available on Docker Hub at:
   - **whatthehackmsft/content-init**
-  - Use the content-init &quot;Job&quot; yaml provided to run the initialization of MongoDB for our new version of the app.
+  - Use the content-init "Job" yaml provided to run the initialization of MongoDB for our new version of the app.

 \*\*\*Bonus: Try to deploy MongoDB as a StatefulSet instead of a standard Deployment